 - by face-to-face teaching

 - a combination of face-to-face and online learning

-The programme will be taught through blended learning, i.e. a combination of face-to-face and online learning, or via online learning only.
-Student learning across the programme will include working with online materials, interaction with peer learners, reflection on practice, tutor contact and personal study.
-Most participants study by distance learning although between 10 and 30 participants attend the Centre for Medical Education premises at The Mackenzie Building in Dundee each year for face-to-face teaching.
+Student-learning across the programme will include working with online materials, interaction with peer learners, reflection on practice, tutor contact and personal study.
+Most participants study by distance learning although between 10 and 30 participants attend the Centre for Medical Education premises in Dundee each year for face-to-face teaching.
+We are creating more opportunities for blended learning, so that online learners can learn with our face-to-face learners and vice versa.
+Participants wishing to combine the face-to-face approach with distance learning study (up to two modules per academic year as a blended approach), can attend the timetabled intensive one-week session for a module.
 On-site workshops are also provided in those institutions where there is sufficient participant demand.

 Who should enrol?

 - Healthcare professionals who wish to gain a prestigious University qualification in Medical Education mapped to the frameworks of the Higher Education Academy and Academy of Medical Educators.

 - All our participants receive a good balance between theory and practice that allows them to perform effectively in their fields.

 - Face-to-face and online distance learners have access to an extensive seminar programme run by the College of Medicine, Dentistry and Nursing.